 Email tools like MailChimp will help you stay current on most of the technical side of email best practices, so you don't have to.

 For example, MailChimp has simple plugins to help keep your emails compliant with SPAM laws (like unsubscribe protocols).
 It also warns you about subject lines that might catch a spam filter, too long or too short subject lengths, among other tips.
 MailChimp also lets you preview your emails in multiple environments (browsers, email programs, etc.) to see how your emails look in your customer's email boxes.
 A paid plan will even recommend the best time of day to send your email for the highest engagement.

-A tool like MailChimp or a similar service is highly recommended for an email beginner for all the reasons above.
+For all the reasons above, a tool like MailChimp or a similar service is highly recommended for an email beginner.

 That all probably sounded like an advertisement for MailChimp, but we understand if you want to do this yourself!
 One alternative is to hire an agency that can handle the technical elements, the blast scheduling, and the design on your behalf.

 If you want to handle it all from your mail server and you have some technical savvy, here are a few best practices for email blasts to follow.